billhails/Inkscape-Extensions/calligraphic-pen/README.md

 As mentioned, this is intended to work seamlessly with the "Typography" extension that is bundled with Inkscape.

-To recap, the pre-bundled Typography extension will create separate layers for each character that you want to create, each with a prefix `GlyphLayer-`, so `GlyphLayer-A`, `GlyphLayer-B` etc. You start by drawing your characters in those layers.
+To recap, said pre-bundled Typography extension will create separate layers for each character that you want to create, each with a prefix `GlyphLayer-`, so `GlyphLayer-A`, `GlyphLayer-B` etc. You start by drawing your characters in those layers.

-What this Calligraphic Pen Typography Extension does is to:
+What this Typography Calligraphic Pen Extension does is to:

 1. rename each of the `GlyphLayer-` layers to equivalent `Original-GL-` layers.
 2. copy those backups back over the `GlyphLayer-` layers.